markomanninen/hyml/doc/index.rst

 This implementation, Pythonic Lisp, is called with a concise two character name, `Hy <http://docs.hylang.org/en/latest/>`__.
 Well chosen name makes it possible to create many "Hylarious" module names and acronyms when prefixed, infixed, and affixed with other words.
 Playful compounds can be created such as Hymn, Hy5, Hyway, Shyte, HyLogic, Hyffix, Hypothesis (actually already a Python test library), and now: **HyML**.

+For other Lisp interpreters written in Python should be mentioned.
+One is from iconic Peter Norvig: `Lispy2 <http://norvig.com/lispy2.html>`__ and McCarthy's original Lisps by Fogus `lithp.py <http://fogus.me/fun/lithp/>`__, and Kjetil Valle, `Root Lisp <https://github.com/kvalle/root-lisp>`__.

+But none of these interact with Python `AST <https://docs.python.org/3/library/ast.html>`__ so that both Lisp and Python modules can be called from each sides, which is why I think Hy is an exceptionally interesting implementation.

 Previous similar work
 ~~~~~~~~~~~~~~~~~~~~~